 Advocacy

-Advocacy has been at the heart of our work for over forty years.
+Advocacy has been at the heart of our work for almost fifty years.

 New London Landmarks, Inc. formed in 1976 when Union Railroad Station Trust and New London Landmarks merged.
 Both organizations had a track record of advocacy: Union Railroad Station Trust was born during the decade-long battle to stop the demolition of Union Station and New London Landmarks formed to fight the New London Redevelopment Agency’s planned demolition of numerous Bank Street buildings.